metaplex-foundation/docs/docs/programs/token-metadata/certified-collections.md

 The on-chain Certified Collection feature has been added to the Token Metadata program in [version 1.1](./changelog/v1.1).

+The additional CollectionDetails field has been added in [version 1.3](./changelog/v1.3).

 It replaces the `collection` field previously defined in external JSON metadata.

 :::